keploy/gsoc/2022/README.md

-  (which means the code may be thrown out entirely) which will help you understand the challenges of the project you want to work on; your application should refer to the prototype or other Github contributions you made to OpenWISP that show you have the capability to succeed in the project idea you are applying for.
+  (which means the code may be thrown out entirely) which will help you understand the challenges of the project you want to work on; your application should refer to the prototype or other Github contributions you made to Keploy that show you have the capability to succeed in the project idea you are applying for.

-- **Students who have either shown to have or have shown to be fast learners for the required hard and soft skills by contributing to OpenWISP have a lot more chances of being accepted**: in order to get started contributing refer to the :doc:`OpenWISP Contributing Guidelines <../developer/contributing>`
+- **Students who have either shown to have or have shown to be fast learners for the required hard and soft skills by contributing to Keploy have a lot more chances of being accepted**: in order to get started contributing refer to the :doc:`Keploy Contributing Guidelines <keploy/keploy/contributing.md>`

-- **Get trained in the projects you want to apply for**: once applicants have completed some basic training by :doc:`contributing to OpenWISP <../developer/contributing>` we highly suggest to start working on some aspects of the project they are interested in applying: all projects
+- **Get trained in the projects you want to apply for**: once applicants have completed some basic training by :doc:`contributing to Keploy <keploy/keploy/contributing.md>` we highly suggest to start working on some aspects of the project they are interested in applying: all projects